Denperidge/directus-to-data/README.md

 1. Create personal access tokens for your repository.
 See https://github.com/settings/tokens .
 If the repo is part of an organisation, it may need to enable the ability to allow personal access tokens
    - Limit it to the relevant repositories
    - Enable `Actions > Read and write`/`Read and Write access to actions`
 3. Logged in as an admin, navigate to Settings > Flows (`https://cms.example.com/admin/settings/flows`) and create a new flow.
-The trigger can be anything
+The trigger can be anything, but (unless you modify the scripts), you wanna turn off `Collection Page > Requires Selection`
 4. Add a `run script`.
 Modify the example below and add it to the sript
     ```js
     module.exports = async function(data) {